In hundreds of communities across the United States, Amnesty International activist groups come together to protect human rights.

 Bring together friends, family, colleagues and anyone you know to champion human rights today!
-Local Groups are organized by community members and Virtual Action Teams organize activism online.
+Local Groups are organized by community members and members of the Virtual Action Network organize activism online.

 Human rights education lays the foundation for building a culture of human rights.
 Imagine the world we would live in if fundamental human rights were valued and accessible to everyone.
 As an educator you have the ability to make this a reality!
 By integrating human rights education into your classroom, you can help students not only learn about their own rights, but also their responsibility to protect the rights of others!